ysknkd/mc-coordinates-mod/README.md

 ## Features

 - **Save Coordinates:** Record your current position with a short description and an icon.
-- **HUD Display:** Your current coordinates and the positions of players are shown on the screen.
+- **HUD Display:** Your current coordinates and the positions of other players are shown on your screen. *Note: To display other players' positions on the HUD, you must install this mod on the server as well.*
 - **Coordinate List:** Easily view and manage your saved coordinates.

 ![Mod Screenshot](assets/screenshot.png)